 Return on Education for Bachelor’s Degrees

 A college education is an investment in the future.
-But as with any investment, it’s important to consider what you’ll get in return — your ROI — to determine if the cost is worth it.
-And so college students and their parents are weighing the cost of college against future earning potential, as well as intangibles like friendships, network building, and soft skills.
+But as with any investment, it’s important to consider what you’ll get in return — your return on investment (ROI) — to determine if the cost is worth it.
+Hence, college students and their parents weigh the cost of college against future earning potential, as well as intangibles such as friendships, network building, and soft skills.

 Key Points